 - Add the basil, dried parsley, and pepper flakes.
 Add salt and pepper.

-Cover and secure the lid, point the valve to seal.
+- Cover and secure the lid, point the valve to seal.
 Cook on High Pressure for 10 minutes.
-Followed by a 10-minute Natural Pressure Release.
+This is followed by a 10-minute Natural Pressure Release.
 Release manually any remaining pressure.